LocSend

 There is no file size limit, but some browsers do not support selecting a save location before transfer and will automatically default to memory transfer, which consumes significant device memory.
 For files larger than 2GB, we recommend using native browsers like EDGE or CHROME that fully support selecting a save location.
 Transfer speed is then limited only by the network connection, CPU performance, and disk write speed of both devices.

-In pure browser mode, LAN auto-discovery relies entirely on the server identifying devices via their public IP addresses.
-This allows anyone to join large LAN environments—such as campus networks, NAT-shared networks, or corporate networks—posing security risks.
-Locsend supports direct connections in environments without a public IPv4 address or with a public IPv6 address.
-Therefore, by using temporary room IDs and passwords, you can confidently establish your own private transmission environment, ensuring secure transfers!
+In a pure browser-based environment, automatic LAN discovery relies entirely on the server identifying devices via public IP addresses.
+This means that anyone within a large LAN environment—such as a campus network, a NAT-shared network, or a corporate network—could potentially join, which introduces significant security risks.
+LocSend supports direct connections in environments without public IPv4 or with public IPv6.
+Therefore, by using a temporary room ID and password, you can confidently create your own private transfer environment and ensure transmission security.

 If both parties are on the same local network and use private IPv4 addresses (192.168.x / 10.x / 172.16.x), WebRTC traffic is transmitted directly over the local TCP / UDP network.
 It does NOT go through the ISP’s public network, does NOT pass through external NAT or WAN routing, and therefore cannot be affected by ISP-level QoS.
 The speed depends only on the network card, switch, and Wi-Fi quality — equivalent to copying files within a LAN or transferring data to a NAS.